geeogi/nuxt-responsive-loader/README.md

 </template>
 ```

-- Generating placeholders for usage with blur-up technique:
+- You can use this module to generate placeholders for usage with the blur-up technique:

 ```js
 // file: nuxt.config.js